-If we consider the Gospel account in the light of comparative religion, we shall find that there is very little contained therein not to be found in the sire to find truth.
+If we consider the Gospel account in the light of comparative religion, we tained therein not to be found in the sire to find truth.

-great religious systems of the pagan
+great religious systems of the pagan world.

 It is also important to remember that nearly every personality described or discussed in the Bible is primarily a symbol and not an historical individual.
 It is a great mistake to believe that there is great spiritual virtue in the perpetuation of history or the worship of an-